Since my early studies in Naturopathic medicine, Ive always been a strong proponent of whey protein, and frankly a fan of shakes, yoghurts and cheese.

 While I wont go into the intricacies of dairy nutrition here, whole-dairy is a complex food including quality fats, proteins low-GI carbohydrate and a myriad of minerals.

 But lets put it out there, first and foremost, the core-purpose of mammalian-milk (humans or any other mammal) is to feed, and support growth of the new born infant.
-By design, milk is most fundamentally an anabolic food, and as new born off-spring we come ready with an innate appetite for it.
-That being said – humans remain the only mammal that continues to consume dairy throughout life, an interesting question that some have sort to answer .
+By design, milk is most fundamentally an anabolic (build muscle, lay down fat and connective tissue) food, and as new born off-spring we come ready with an innate appetite for it.
+That being said – humans remain the only mammal that continues to consume dairy throughout life, an interesting question that some have attempted to answer .

 With the catabolic (breaking down) impact of endurance exercise on muscle tissue, the role of dairy, as a rebuilding anabolic food, makes sense, at a high level.
 Now we know, that insulin is the chief anabolic hormone (building up the body) which plays a significant role in protein-muscle (and fatty tissue) synthesis and repair.
 While other protein foods may be less stimulatory to insulin, it’s less widely known how strongly dairy-protein stimulates insulin.